 We needed more wine storage!
 So Mrs. Noontime and I looked at a number of options.

-If you’re looking for a decadent Halloween treat, then try this orange beer sorbet with a stout beer caramel sauce from Wayne Fullmer.
+If you’re looking for decadent beer inspired Halloween treats, you’ll want to try this orange beer sorbet with a stout beer caramel sauce from Wayne Fullmer.
 It requires an ice cream maker and a little effort, but if you’re a beer lover or just love delicious deserts, it’s well worth it.

 Orange Beer Sorbet Recipe